fperearodriguez/multicluster-sailOperator-openshift/docs/multicluster-multiprimary-sail-metallb-scenario-3.md

 <img src="./images/0-scenario-3.png" alt="helloworld.global service added in both clusters" width=60%>

 At this point, you can reach the _helloworld.global_ service in both clusters, and the traffic will be distributed between the clusters.
+Those resources are located in the [2-istio-global-services](../scenario-3/2-istio-global-services/) folder.

 ## Cleanup
 Run in both clusters: